Kitware/CMake/Help/command/add_custom_command.rst

     In targets using :ref:`file sets`, custom command outputs are now considered private unless they are listed in a non-private file set.
     See policy :policy:`CMP0154`.

+  .. versionchanged:: 3.30
+    The output file path may now use ``#`` characters, except when using the :generator:`Borland Makefiles` generator.

 ``USES_TERMINAL``
   .. versionadded:: 3.2